Liz Gilbert on Loving Without Losing Yourself

 But the codependent who serves the addict, their recovery is stop serving and take care of yourself.

-And so when I work with people in my program, it's like.
+You know, and so when I work with people in my program, it's like

-But I was like, This is the most beautiful love song that was ever written in the whole entire universe.
+We played it at her memorial, but I was like, this is the most beautiful love song that was ever written in the whole entire universe.

-Um, and it's interesting because in the video, when she's singing it, she's so high,
+And it's interesting because in the video, when she's singing it, she's so high.

 you can't be somebody's home.